Xilinx/DPU-PYNQ/host/README.md

 users may even train their own machine learning models.
 We will show one example in `train_mnist_model.ipynb`.

-Once you are in the docker environment, you can do the following.
+Once you are in the docker environment, if you have not done the following, make sure you do it before running the notebook:

 ```shell
 conda activate vitis-ai-tensorflow